avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 2. Long-lived: In the context of this document, a long-lived use case spans more than 10 years.
 While there isn't a specific rationale for this timeframe, it is noteworthy that cryptographic recommendations, for example {{NIST.SP.800-57.P1R5}}, often provide guidance for a duration of up to ten years from the time of their publication.

 ##Protocol
-Cryptographic protocols can be diveded in Active Negotiation (real-time cryptography), Passive Negotiation (asynchronous cryptography), and Non Agile (no graceful migration).
+Cryptographic protocols can be divided in Active Negotiation (real-time cryptography), Passive Negotiation (asynchronous cryptography), and Non Agile (no graceful migration).

 1. Active Negotiation: Protocols with existing mechanisms for real-time cryptographic negotiation such as TLS and IKE already contain mechanisms for upgraded clients to downgrade the cryptography in a given session in order to communicate with a legacy peer.
 These protocols provide the easiest migration path as these mechanisms should be used to bridge across traditional and post-quantum cryptography.
 2. Passive Negotiation: Protocols with existing mechanisms for non-real-time or asynchronous cryptographic negotiation.
 For example a PKI end entity who publishes multiple encryption certificates for themselves, each containing a public key for a different algorithm, or code signing object carrying multiple signatures on different algorithms.